lingjie00/NUS_cheatsheet/README.md

 If you identify any mistakes, please raise an issue.

+If you are interested in joining the data field, please do read [data career FAQ](./data_career_faq.md) where I answered the common questions juniors asked me.

 # List of cheatsheet

 *Cheatsheets* were prepared when only limited help